use-multi-intersection-observer

 Features

-• Consistent API: Each observer follows the same pattern as useIntersectionObserver
+- Unified API: Each observer follows the same pattern as

-• Shared configuration: Apply the same options to all observers while maintaining individual keys
+useIntersectionObserver - Shared configuration: Apply same options to all of the observers while maintaining individual keys

 Problem It Solves